lit/lit/dev-docs/design/how-lit-html-works.md

 <li>

 **Update**: Iterate over the dynamic JS values and associated Lit `Part` only committing the values that have changed to the DOM.
+This is the only phase that's called every time a template is rendered.

 </li>
 </ol>